 You don’t have to hit the billionaire club to have a successful, highly profitable SaaS product.
 SaaS companies in the $7.5M to $15M range are the fastest growing subset.
 And with its higher prices and more willing customers, B2B SaaS is where you want to innovate.

 In this post, learn what B2B markets need SaaS solutions, and how to create messaging to market and sell your product.

 What is B2B SaaS

-B2B SaaS is software as a service that is sold to businesses, not consumers.
+B2B SaaS is software that is sold as a service to businesses, not consumers.
 To understand what SaaS is, just think of it this way: instead of a software that you buy on CD and install on your computer, it’s a software that you access in a web browser, mobile app, or desktop app from any device, anywhere.

 And remember: B2B means business to business.
 So B2B SaaS is a product that is sold to businesses.

 A consumer SaaS product could be an app for storing and sharing photos with close family members.
-Meanwhile, a B2B SaaS example would be a software for storing and sharing photo, video, audio, and document files within a company.
+Meanwhile, a B2B SaaS example would be a software platform for storing and sharing photo, video, audio, and document files within a company.

 Top B2B SaaS companies

 In our list of top SaaS companies, we include plenty of B2B case studies, including large and small companies.

 Here are some example B2B SaaS companies across a few different categories: